Music Authority may collect a share of sales or other compensation from the links on this page.

-Oontz Angle 3 Review 2017 (Cambridge SoundWorks)
+Oontz Angle 3 Plus Review 2018 (Cambridge SoundWorks)

 Over the past few years, I’ve owned a lot of Bluetooth speakers.
 In fact, I’ve found myself in the market for a new Bluetooth speaker more often than I would like, for a variety of reasons.
 In some cases, I was careless enough to get sand or water in the speaker; in others, the speaker was damaged beyond repair by outside forces (more on that later).
 Most of the time, I was secretly relieved that I needed a new speaker, because the one I was replacing didn’t provide the sound quality I needed to properly enjoy my music.